saltstack/salt/doc/topics/tutorials/firewall.rst

     + pass in on $int_if proto tcp from any to $int_if port 4505
     + pass in on $int_if proto tcp from any to $int_if port 4506

-Once you've made these additions to your ``pf.conf`` you'll need to reload the new rules with the new additions.
+Once these additions have been made to the ``pf.conf`` the rules will need to be reloaded.
 This can be done using the ``pfctl`` command.

 .. code-block:: bash